ZoeLiao/python-Django-demo/README.md

 - `python manage.py collectstatic`

 ## Send emails
-- If there is not settings/local.py, create it by `vim demo/settings/local.py` (settings/local.py is an ignored file. (you can cp [demo/settings/local_example.py](https://github.com/ZoeLiao/python-Django-demo/blob/master/demo/demo/settings/demo_example.py) and revise it.))
+- If there is not settings/local.py, create it by `vim demo/settings/local.py` (settings/local.py is an ignored file. (you can copy [demo/settings/local_example.py](https://github.com/ZoeLiao/python-Django-demo/blob/master/demo/demo/settings/local_example.py) and revise it.))
 - Input your email information in demo/settings/local.py:
     - `EMAIL_HOST = 'smtp.gmail.com'`
     - `EMAIL_PORT = 587`